On the Kawamata-Viehweg vanishing theorem for log Calabi-Yau surfaces in large characteristic: Introduction

 \section{Introduction}

-The Kawamata-Viehweg vanishing theorem is an essential tool in birational geometry, but it is known that it does not hold in general in positive characteristic.
-For example, Cascini-Tanaka \cite{CT} clarified that there exists a smooth rational surface over an algebraically closed field of any characteristic that violates the Kawamata-Viehweg vanishing theorem.
-Log Fano varieties and log Calabi-Yau varieties naturally appear in the minimal model program, and they are significant objects in the birational geometry.
+The Kawamata-Viehweg vanishing theorem is an essential tool in birational geometry, but it does not hold in general in positive characteristic.
+For example, Cascini and Tanaka \cite{CT} clarified that there exists a smooth rational surface over an algebraically closed field of any characteristic that violates the Kawamata-Viehweg vanishing theorem.
+Log Fano varieties and log Calabi-Yau varieties naturally appear in the minimal model program and are significant objects in birational geometry.
 Therefore, it is important to investigate the Kawamata-Viehweg vanishing theorem on log Fano varieties and log Calabi-Yau varieties in positive characteristic.

-Recently, the Kawamata-Viehweg vanishing theorem on a log del Pezzo surface, a two-dimensional log Fano variety, has made much progress.
-Cascini-Tanaka-Witaszek \cite{CTW} proved that the existence of a positive integer $p_0$ such that the Kawamata-Viehweg vanishing theorem holds on a log del Pezzo surface over an algebraically closed field of characteristic $p>p_0$.
-After that Arvidsson-Bernasconi-Lacini \cite{ABL} showed that $p_0=5$ is the optimal bound.
-The Kawamata-Viehweg vanishing theorem on a log del Pezzo surface has many important applications, including the proof of Cohen-Macaulayness of three-dimensional klt singularities in positive characteristic.
-We refer to \cite[Section 1]{ABL} and the references therein for the detail.
+Recently, significant progress has been made in the Kawamata-Viehweg vanishing theorem on a log del Pezzo surface, a two-dimensional log Fano variety.
+Cascini, Tanaka, and Witaszek \cite{CTW} proved the existence of a positive integer $p_0$ such that the Kawamata-Viehweg vanishing theorem holds on a log del Pezzo surface over an algebraically closed field of characteristic $p>p_0$.
+Additionally, Arvidsson, Bernasconi, and Lacini \cite{ABL} showed that $p_0=5$ is the optimal bound.
+The Kawamata-Viehweg vanishing theorem on a log del Pezzo surface has many important applications, including the proof of Cohen-Macaulayness of three-dimensional klt singularities in characteristic $p>5$.
+We refer to \cite{ABL}, \cite{Bernasconi-Kollar}, \cite{Hacon-Witaszek}, and the references therein for the details.

-In this paper, we aim to find a positive integer $p_0$ such that the Kawamata-Viehweg vanishing theorem holds on a log Calabi-Yau surface $(X,B)$ over an algebraically closed field of characteristic $p>p_0$.
-The proof of \cite{ABL} is based on the classification of klt del Pezzo surfaces of Picard rank one by Lacini \cite{lac}, and a similar classification of klt Calabi-Yau surfaces is not known even in characteristic zero.
-For this reason, it seems to be difficult to find $p_0$ explicitly.
-On the other hand, we can still expect to find the existence of such a $p_0$.
-Indeed, we can find its existence when $B$ has standard coefficients, i.e., when the coefficients of $B$ belong to $\{\frac{m-1}{m}|m\in\Z_{>0}\ \cup \infty \}$, where $\frac{\infty-1}{\infty}\coloneqq 1$.
+In this paper, our objective is to establish the existence of an integer $p_0$ such that the Kawamata-Viehweg vanishing theorem holds on a log Calabi-Yau surface $(X,B)$ over an algebraically closed field of characteristic $p>p_0$.
+Specifically, we determine such a value for $p_0$ when $B$ has standard coefficients.
+By standard coefficients, we mean that the coefficients of $B$ belong to $\{\frac{m-1}{m}|m\in\Z_{>0}\ \cup \infty \}$, where we define $\frac{\infty-1}{\infty}$ to be equal to $1$.